Climate Risk Informed Decision Analysis (CRIDA)

 CRIDA has been featured in the recent publication Water Monographies: Water and Sustainable Development in a chapter on "Designing for Climate Confidence: Moving Beyond Uncertainty in Sustainable Water Management."
 A Spanish version is available here.

 A downloadable PDF Pamphlet about CRIDA is available here.
+Or, view a one-page flyer about the upcoming CRIDA launch.

 Overview of CRIDA